The National Fantasy Fan Federation: A Brief History

 A Hoax Involving the N3F

-At the Pacificon (1946/originally intended to be held in 1942) a table in the Hucksters’ Room someone set up a table dedicated to anti-NFFF propaganda.
+At the Pacificon (1946/originally intended to be held in 1942) a table in the Hucksters’ Room someone set up a table dedicated to anti-N3F propaganda.
 On the table were mimeographed copies of the club’s constitution, overprinted with swastikas.
-Apparently President Dunkelberger received a fake telegram, while at the con, alleging the dissolution of the NFFF.
+Apparently President Dunkelberger received a fake telegram, while at the con, alleging the dissolution of the N3F.
 [See page 260 of Warner’s All Our Yesterdays for story of hoax.]

 Index of N3F Publications